Peggy Knight

-Marguerite Diana Frances Knight (later Smith) MBE (born Paris, 19 April 1920 – died, 2004) was a member of the Women's Transport Service and in 1944 served with the United Kingdom's clandestine Special Operations Executive (SOE) during World War II.
+Marguerite Diana Frances Knight (later Smith) MBE (19 April 1920 – 2004) was a member of the Women's Transport Service and in 1944 served with the United Kingdom's clandestine Special Operations Executive (SOE) during World War II.
 With the code name Nicole, she worked as a courier with the Donkeyman network (or circuit) in France.
 The purpose of SOE was to conduct espionage, sabotage, and reconnaissance in occupied Europe and Asia against the Axis powers, especially Nazi Germany.
 SOE agents allied themselves with resistance groups and supplied them with weapons and equipment parachuted in from England.

 Biography

 Early years

 Marguerite Knight, best known by her nickname "Peggy," was born 19 April 1920 in Paris, France, the daughter of Capt.
 Alfred Rex Knight and his wife, the former Charlotte Beatrice Mary Ditkowski.
 She worked as a shorthand typist for the Asea Electric Company of Walthamstow, a district northeast of London, England.